 All UWPD managers are authorized to initiate and use the WiscAlert system.
 During situations in which there is a time-critical threat to campus, a WiscAlert message and messages sent via the other systems listed below are sent immediately on authority of the UWPD Manager on Call (MOC) or other UWPD personnel if the MOC is unavailable.
-The

-MOC or the MOC's designee is responsible for drafting the content, which is developed based on the type of emergency, determining the appropriate segment of the community to receive the message based on the affected community, and sending the message to the community using any or all systems listed below except the emergency telephone notification system, which is initiated by Dane County.
+The MOC or the MOC's designee is responsible for drafting the content, which is developed based on the type of emergency, determining the appropriate segment of the community to receive the message based on the affected community, and sending the message to the community using any or all systems listed below except the emergency telephone notification system, which is initiated by Dane County.
 If time permits, UW Communications may review media distributions prior to UWPD sending them.

-Situations for sending a WiscAlert include, but are not limited to: active harmer, significant and serious hazardous materials spill, closing a section of campus, significant disruptions to campus infrastructure, multiple building closings, or a mass casualty disaster.
-All students and staff have a wisc.edu email address, and WiscAlerts are typically sent via email in an effort to notify the largest percentage of students and staff in the fastest way possible.
+Situations for sending a WiscAlert include, but are not limited to: active harmer, significant and serious hazardous materials spill, closing a section of campus, significant disruptions to campus infrastructure, multiple building closings, a mass casualty disaster or active tornado warnings in the campus vicinity.
+All students and staff have a wisc.edu email address, and WiscAlerts are always sent via email in an effort to notify the largest percentage of students and staff in the fastest way possible.
 Usually, WiscAlerts are also sent via text message to those registered with the text system.
-In addition to, or in the event of an email or text system failure, UW-Madison may use some or all of the following systems to communicate an immediate threat to the community: voice calls, other warning mechanisms such as the UWPD website (uwpd.wisc.edu), WiscGuardian, UWPD Twitter, and UW-Madison Twitter, and media distribution.
+In addition to, or in the event of an email or text system failure, UW-Madison may use some or all of the following systems to communicate an immediate threat to the community: voice calls, other warning mechanisms such as the UWPD website (uwpd.wisc.edu), the BadgerSAFE app, UWPD Twitter, UW-Madison Twitter, campus electronic sign boards and/or media distribution.